scottshambaugh/monaco/template/README.md

 </p>

 ### Next Steps
-Running through the steps above should start to give you a good sense of how the pieces of the Monte-Carlo simulation fit together, and hopefully the architecture diagram above starts to make sense.
+Running through the steps above should start to give you a good sense of how the pieces of the Monte Carlo simulation fit together, and hopefully the architecture diagram above starts to make sense.
 Once you're comfortable, head on over to the [examples](../examples) for some more complex simulations in different domains.
 You'll see that while the simulations have more depth to them, they all follow the same basic structure as this template.